joschu/cgt/doc/index.rst

 The core features are as follows:

 - Automatic differentiation of functions involving multidimensional arrays, using computation graphs
 - Compile fast implementations of array computations that can be run on CPU, GPU, and multi-machine configurations.
+[PROSPECTIVE--currently only single-threaded execution is implemented]
 - A graph simplification system, which readily handles extremely large (1M node) graphs.
 - Supports both forward and backward derivative propagation, as well as higher-order differentiation.
-- Serialization/deserialization of computation graphs
 - CGT can export standalone C++ code for of your functions.
+[PROSPECTIVE]

 CGT is motivated by large-scale machine learning and AI problems, however, the core library will focus on the more abstract problems of evaluating and differentiating mathematical expressions.
 This will ensure that CGT is flexible enough to handle use-cases that are completely unanticipated by the software authors.
 Libraries for numerical optimization and convenient construction of neural networks will be built on top of CGT’s core functionality.